praesongprasit/EventSiteTest/src/speakers/adam-howard.md

 talkEndTime: 2023-07-07T14:30:00.000+12
 featuredImage: /assets/images/profiles-speakers/adam_howard_og.png
 featuredImageAlt: "Fostering a quality quality culture by Adam Howard, an engineering manager.
 Join us to hear Adam and other speakers at NZ Tech Rally, 7th July, Wellington"
-featureImageType: png
+featuredImageType: png
-featureImageWidth: 1200
+featuredImageWidth: 1200
-featureImageHeight: 630
+featuredImageHeight: 630
 ---

 <p>Quality is a slippery notion, and not something that can simply be manufactured and measured.
 In that sense, it’s a lot like culture.</p>